ghinda/ghinda.github.com/_posts/2012-03-10-css-toggle-switches-mobile.md

 Since Opera Mini is one of the most used mobile browsers, supporting it is big plus.
 And, even though it's a proxy browser, it does have some support for JavaScript.
 Still, using the same technique to trigger a reflow as on the other mobile browsers, isn't working.

 But, it turns out that setting the `checked` property on the input with JavaScript, does trigger a sort-of-reflow.
 It will reload the page, with the new option selected.
-It's probably the best solution we can get for Opera Mini, since it doen't have any "real" interactions on the page.
+It's probably the best solution we can get for Opera Mini, since it doen't have any &ldquo;real&rdquo; interactions on the page.

 ## The Script